Menu

 I boarded him wherever I could until I purchased a place in 1998 to accommodate us.
 The following Spring I was on my deck which overlooks their pasture & barn.
 Talko looked up and nickered to me, and remembering my promise I replied, "Yes, boy, we are home."
 Not to sound too sickening sweet, it really did happen this way.
 Moving forward, Talko's left eye has been having reoccurrences of Uveitis and altho' I purchased state of the art fly masks aiding with the bright sunlight, they did not afford him the protection he urgently needed, that is, until our recent purchase of our Guardian Masks.
 His last bout with what I thought was Uveitis (also a torn eyelid) turned out to be an eye ulcer - more than likely injured at the same time of the tear.
 The vet used dye and discovered the ulcer.
 I had been using antibiotics.
 With the eye med and his Guardian Mask, his eye is wide open and has begun to look healthier than in a long time.

 Altho' I was skeptical, I am so impressed.
 I hand wash the masks and change them daily or as needed.
 Again, he's been the trusting boy he always has been.
-I did make one change to the mask in an attempt to lessen the cleaning - where the mask connects @ the throat, there is excess Velcro which collects all kinds of debris (dirt, grass, hay) in it - I added Velcro to the exposed area just preventing debris.
+I did make one change to the mask in an attempt to lessen the cleaning - where the mask connects at the throat, there is excess Velcro which collects all kinds of debris (dirt, grass, hay) in it - I added Velcro to the exposed area just preventing debris.
 By the way, now he is always the last one in from the pasture (before he rarely went out to pasture).
 We thank you for this and for the many horses that have benefited from Guardian Mask.

 Sincerely & Kindest Regards